MileHacker Logo

 Mobile Connectivity

 China Mobile, China Unicom, and China Telecom are the three main mobile providers.
-Purchase a local SIM upon arrival at airport kiosks, official stores, or convenience stores.
+Purchase get a LOCAL sim card when you arrive at airport kiosks, official stores, or convenience stores.

 SIM Card Benefits